2025-26 Edition

 Time bases, clock synchronization, real-time communication protocols, specification of requirements, task scheduling.
 Validation of timelines, real-time configuration management.

-Prerequisite: EECS 211P and EECS 213P.
-EECS 211P with a grade of B- or better.
-EECS 213P with a grade of B- or better
+Prerequisite: EECS 211P with a minimum grade of B- and EECS 213P with a minimum grade of B-.

 EECS 224.
 High-Performance Computing.
 4 Units.